 The Adidas Supernova+ is a less cushioned shoe with neutral support.
 Made of durable recycled materials, it’s ecologically conscious as well as functional.
-I would recommend this shoe for anyone of average to light weight as a training shoe for a road race.
-It may not suit heavy strikers who may wish for more cushioning and motion control.
-This is an excellent shoe for beginners up to intermediate runners and makes an excellent daily trainer with a lot of style.
+It can be recommended to anyone of average-to-light weight as a training shoe for a road race.
+It may not suit heavy strikers who typically wish for more cushioning and motion control.
+But this is also an excellent shoe for beginners up to intermediate runners and makes an excellent daily trainer with a lot of style.

 Adidas is a brand with a long history of making running shoes that have such good style that people sometimes buy them for that reason only.
-In this case with the Supernova+, I have found that the performance is every bit as good as the style.
+In the case of Supernova+, I have found that performance is every bit as good as the style.
 High energy return is a key feature of this shoe.
 It definitely propels a runner forward.
 The ride is like a sports car, firm yet responsive.

 Who should buy the Supernova+

-runners who want a shoe that can perform in 5K, 10K, half marathon races
+- want a shoe that can perform in 5K, 10K, and half marathon races

 Who should NOT buy it